Rayid-Ashraf/Daily-Planner/README.md

-# ☀️Daily Planner
+# Daily Planner
-Introducing the perfect tool to help you manage your daily routine efficiently - the Daily Planner website.
+Daily Planner is the ultimate tool for anyone looking to manage their time more effectively and stay organized throughout the day.
 It is a useful tool for individuals who want to stay organized and achieve their goals.
 The website comprises several features that help users create a schedule, set goals and habits, and keep track of their daily tasks.

 ## Features
 -   User-friendly interface for easygit.